icshwi/e3training/workbook/chapter06.md

 * `IOCSH_PS1`: The IOC Prompt String.

+> Note that it is generally useful to access the absolute path when an IOC starts within startup scripts.

 ### Variables used by *require*

-It is useful to access the absolute path when an IOC starts within startup scripts. <!-- fixme ??? -->

 Require uses a few module specific variables, ending with `_VERSION`, `_DIR`, `_DB`, and `_TEMPLATES`.
 With `mrfioc2` as example, these would be: